Month: January 2020

 Lake Effect Snow

 You have to see it to believe it.
 Lake effect occurs when cold winds blow across an expanse of (relatively) warm(er) water.
 That’s what caused Snovember 2014 in Buffalo, where the last remnants of that infamous storm coming off Lake Erie did not melt until the following July.
-I watched this one being pushed over Lake Ontario by the prevailing westerly winds and … Read More Lake Effect Snow
+I watched this one being pushed across Lake Ontario by the prevailing westerly winds and … Read More Lake Effect Snow

 Recent Comments